MESA/STEM Associate Dean

 affiliations such as Engineers without Borders of San Francisco, Puente

 Program Mentor at Hayward High School and Ohlone College, and President of MESA

 Club at Napa Valley College.

-2002, as a MESA Program Advisor/Student Services Specialist.
+2002, as a MESA/STEM Program Advisor/Student Affairs Specialist.

 Rene Rubio has been assisting the MESA program in supporting NVC students